1980is/cheatsheets/kcna.md

 **NodePort** port forwads incoming traffic from node ports to a CluterIP IP address to provice external access. \
 **LoadBalancer** works in an environment that has an API to configure a loadbalancer instance.
 \
+**Headless** is a service without an IP address.
+For internal use between frontend and backend applications.

+---
 Ingress provides external http/https routes to services within the cluster. \
 You have to setup an ingress controller. \
 \